DeepLabCut/DeepLabCut/README.md

      $ cd pose-tensorflow/models/pretrained
      $ ./download.sh

 Next copy the two folders generated in step **(5) Formatting the data II** into the **models** folder of pose-tensorflow (i.e. pose-tensorflow/models/).
+We have already done this for the demo, which you will find there.
+To transfer:

+	$ cp -R YOURexperimentNameTheDate-trainset95shuffle1 ../pose-tensorflow/models/
+	$ cp -R UnaugmentedDataSet_YOURexperimentNameTheDate/ ../pose-tensorflow/models/
-We have already done this for the example project, which you will find there.
-Then (in a terminal) navigate to the subfolder "train" of the machine file, i.e. in our case and then start training (good luck!)
+Then (in a terminal) navigate to the subfolder "train" of the machine file, i.e. in our case

 	 $ cd pose-tensorflow/models/reachingJan30-trainset95shuffle1/train
+and then start training (good luck!)

      $ TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py

 If your machine has multiple GPUs, you can select which GPU you want to run